How to save an Excel File to Google Sheets without converting it

 • 🐌 I really can’t handle that 2GB download on this connection

-So, can you open excel in google sheets without tinkering with the formatting?
+So, can you open an excel file in Google Sheets without tinkering with the formatting?
 If not, then what options do you have?
 Open Office? 👎 Sometimes. macOS Preview? 🤔Barely.
 Office 365? 🥱 No thank you.
-Luckily, you can indeed open Excel files in Google Sheets.
+Luckily, you can indeed open Excel in Google Sheets.
 This is good because I’ve tested countless alternatives in my time struggling with this issue and never found the one that hits quite right- until now.
 Google Docs.

 We’ve always been able to import Excel into Google Sheets, but now we can actually keep them as Excel files.
 Now you can not only import excel files to google sheets to collaborate with your Office-loving counterparts but also share them without needing to convert those excel sheets to the Google Docs format.